-When you retire, you may serve in the Episcopal Church and continue to receive pension benefits as long as:
+When clergy retire, they may serve in the Episcopal Church and continue to receive pension benefits as long as:

-- You are in good standing with the Episcopal Church
+- They are in good standing with the Episcopal Church

-- You will not be working in the church or institution from which you have retired
+- They will not be working in the church or institution from which they have retired

-- Your total compensation from Episcopal Church-related income for any 12 month period does not exceed $37,700, effective January 1, 2017.
+- Their total compensation from Episcopal Church-related income does not exceed $37,700 for a 12 month period, effective January 1, 2017.

-If you are age 72 or older, you may serve in the Episcopal Church with no restrictions on income.
+If the cleric is age 72 or older, he or she may serve in the Episcopal Church with no restrictions on income.

-Work outside the Episcopal Church does not impact your benefits from the Clergy Pension Plan.
+Work outside the Episcopal Church does not impact benefits from the Clergy Pension Plan.

 Exceptions to Working While Pensioned Policy

-- Must be in good standing with the Episcopal Church
+- The cleric must be in good standing with the Episcopal Church

-To apply for the exception, the Ecclesiastical Authority in the diocese where you will work must submit the following prior to starting work.
+- Prior to commencement of work, the Ecclesiastical Authority in the diocese where the work will occur must submit to CPF:

-- An application for Exception to the Rules for Working While Pensioned, completed by you and signed by the Ecclesiastical Authority and geographical bishop, if applicable
+- An application for Exception to the Rules for Working While Pensioned, completed by the cleric and signed by the Ecclesiastical Authority

-- The diocese and parish have made all reasonable efforts to fill the position with a non-retired cleric, but you have been determined to be the most qualified candidate
+- Full consideration has been given, and all reasonable efforts were made, to fill the position with a non-retired cleric , but you have been determined to be the most qualified candidate

-- The diocese and parish will continue to make a reasonable effort to find a non-retired cleric to fill the position when your exception expires in one year
+- All reasonable efforts will continue to be made to find a non-retired cleric to serve in the requested position when the exception expires in one year

-- The Ecclesiastical Authority has the authority to remove you from the position at any time, and the congregation understands this authority
+- The Ecclesiastical Authority has the authority to remove the cleric from the position at any time, and the congregation understands this authority

-- The Ecclesiastical Authority recommends that the Church Pension Fund grant the requested exception
+- The Ecclesiastical Authority recommends that CPF grant the requested exception

 Send the letter and application to: